pyloid/docs/guides/calling-the-js-from-python.md

 This code does the following:

-1. Waits for the `pylonReady` event.
-This event occurs when the Pylon environment is fully loaded.
+1. Waits for the `pyloidReady` event.
+This event occurs when the Pyloid environment is fully loaded.
-2. Once the Pylon environment is ready, it starts listening for an event named 'pythonEvent' using the `window.pylon.EventAPI.listen` method.
+2. Once the Pyloid environment is ready, it starts listening for an event named 'pythonEvent' using the `window.pyloid.EventAPI.listen` method.
 3. When 'pythonEvent' occurs, it logs the `message` property of the passed data to the console.

 ## 2. Triggering Events from Python